xyborg23/EMTBots/README.md

 Node packages are not included in the Git Repository.

+Required node packages are:
+Bot builder (`npm install --save botbuilder`)
+Restify (`npm install --save restify`)
+XML2JS (`npm install xml2js`)

-Run `npm install --save botbuilder` and `npm install --save restify` in the directory after pulling the code.
+These packages should be installed in the directory which has the code.